No products in the cart.

 Early after injury or surgery

-In the first days and weeks after a sprain, fracture or operation, the main aim is to protect healing tissues.
-During this time, your doctor or therapist will usually set clear limits on how much weight you can put through the foot and how much you can move the ankle.
+In the first days and weeks after a sprain, fracture, or operation, the main aim is to protect healing tissues.
+During this stage, your doctor or therapist will usually set clear limits on how much weight you can place through the foot and how far you can move the ankle.

-If they recommend a brace like this, you may be asked to wear it whenever you are standing or walking, to help keep the ankle in a safer position and give extra support while you begin to put weight through it again.
-It can help you move from more rigid support, such as a cast or boot, towards more natural walking.
-It should not be used to go beyond any weight‑bearing or activity limits your medical team has set.
+If a brace like this is recommended, you may be asked to wear it whenever you are standing or walking.
+It helps keep the ankle in a safer position and provides extra support as you begin to put weight through it again.
+The brace can also help you move from a rigid cast or boot towards more natural walking.
+It should not be used to exceed any weight‑bearing or activity limits set by your medical team.

 Rehabilitation phase

-As pain and swelling improve and movement becomes easier, attention usually turns to rebuilding strength, flexibility and control.
-During this phase, the brace can still be useful while you start to increase what you do.
+As pain and swelling settle and movement becomes easier, the focus usually shifts to rebuilding strength, flexibility, and control.
+During this phase, the brace can still be useful as you start to increase your activity.

-You may be advised to wear it during longer walks, on rougher ground, or for particular exercises that challenge the ankle.
-In safer situations, such as controlled exercises on flat ground or short tasks at home, you might spend brief periods without the brace, so your muscles and joint can learn to cope again without constant external support.
-The right balance between time with and without the brace will depend on your progress, and your physio or doctor can help you decide when to rely on the brace and when to try short spells without it.
+You may be advised to wear it for longer walks, uneven ground, or exercises that challenge your balance.
+In safer situations, such as controlled exercises on flat ground or short tasks at home, you might spend short periods without it so your muscles and joint can begin to manage without constant external support.
+The right balance between time with and without the brace depends on your progress, and your physiotherapist or doctor can guide you on when to rely on it and when to practise short spells without it.

 Long‑term use for instability and arthritis

-For longer‑term problems such as chronic instability or ankle arthritis, the brace may have a place in day‑to‑day management.
-Many people in this position choose to wear it on days when they expect to be more active, when symptoms are worse, or for jobs they know are likely to bring on pain or a feeling that the ankle might give way.
+For ongoing issues such as chronic instability or ankle arthritis, the brace can play a part in day‑to‑day management.
+Many people choose to wear it on days when they expect to be more active, when symptoms are worse, or for tasks that usually bring on pain or a sense that the ankle might give way.

-On lighter days, or for very short, low‑demand tasks at home, some manage without the brace, using supportive footwear, any insoles that have been recommended, and sensible planning of how they spread their activity through the day.
-How often you use the brace and in which situations is something to work out with a doctor, physio or podiatrist who understands your ankle and your wider health.
+On days when you are doing less or only short, low‑demand activities at home, some people manage without the brace, using supportive footwear, any recommended insoles, and planning how they spread activity through the day.
+How often you use the brace and in which situations is best decided with a doctor, physiotherapist, or podiatrist who understands your ankle and overall health.

 Sport and higher‑risk activities

-With the agreement of your medical team, the brace can sometimes be worn during sports or other activities that involve running, jumping or sudden changes of direction.
-Its structure and straps can help reduce the chance of a sudden roll or twist in these settings.
+With your medical team’s agreement, the brace can sometimes be worn during sports or activities that involve running, jumping, or quick changes of direction.
+Its structure and strap system can help reduce the risk of a sudden roll or twist in these situations.

-The brace is not designed for unrestricted high‑impact twisting sports or very deep ankle movements until your doctor or physio feels you are ready.
-It is best seen as added protection within a sensible progression, not as a way to skip rehabilitation.
-A safe return to sport usually depends on healed tissues, good strength and control, and a gradual increase in training load.
-The brace is there to support that process, not replace sport‑specific rehabilitation.
+The brace is not designed for unrestricted, high‑impact twisting sports or very deep ankle movements until your doctor or physiotherapist confirms you are ready.
+It should be seen as added protection within a gradual return to activity, not as a substitute for rehabilitation.
+A safe return to sport depends on healed tissues, good strength and control, and a steady increase in training load.
+The brace supports that process rather than replacing sport‑specific recovery work.

 When to wear it and when to take it off

-Most people will wear this type of brace when they are on their feet and the ankle is taking weight, or when they are doing activities that test their balance or stability.
-When you are resting with your leg up, or sitting or lying for a longer spell, there is often less need for the brace, and it can be helpful for your skin and soft tissues to have some time without pressure.
+Most people wear this type of brace when they are on their feet, bearing weight, or doing activities that test balance or stability.
+When resting with your leg raised, or sitting or lying for longer periods, there is usually less need for the brace, and it can help your skin and soft tissues to have some time without pressure.

 For most people, that includes overnight.
-This type of brace is usually not meant to be slept in unless your specialist has clearly advised it.
-At night your ankle is not taking weight, and the skin and circulation benefit from a break from straps and compression.
-This is especially important if you have diabetes, circulation problems, a history of blood clots or reduced sensation in your feet.
+This type of brace is not normally intended for sleeping unless your specialist has specifically advised it.
+At night, your ankle is not taking weight, and the skin and circulation benefit from a break from straps and compression.
+This is particularly important if you have diabetes, circulation problems, a history of blood clots, or reduced sensation in your feet.

-Wearing any brace for very long periods without breaks, especially if you are not moving much or overnight, can increase the chance of rubbing and pressure problems.
-This is particularly important for people who have reduced feeling in their feet or known circulation problems, such as some people with diabetes.
-If you use compression socks or insoles with the brace, take care that footwear is not too tight around the foot and ankle, as this can restrict blood flow, especially if you have reduced feeling or circulation problems.
+Wearing any brace for very long periods without breaks, especially if you are not moving much or overnight, can increase the risk of rubbing and pressure problems.
+This is especially relevant for people with reduced sensation or known circulation issues, such as some with diabetes.
+If you use compression socks or insoles with the brace, make sure your footwear is not too tight around the foot and ankle, as this can restrict blood flow.
 If you are unsure, check with a doctor or other health professional.
-Unless you have been clearly advised to wear it at night or for very long stretches, it is usually wise to remove the brace at intervals, check your skin, and allow the area to air before putting it back on.
+Unless you have been clearly advised to wear it at night or for extended periods, it is usually best to remove the brace at intervals, check your skin, and allow the area to air before putting it back on.

 Who this brace is suitable for